banothsuresh1/online-Banking-system-server/README.md

-FOR THE SET UP OF PROJECT, PLEASE FOLLOW THE SET UP GUIDE VIDEO PROPERLY WITHOUT SKIPPING ANYTHING.

 -----------------------------------------------------------------------
 Befor starting the project set up, make sure you have properly installed the below softwares:
 1) Java JDK 17 or above version
 2) STS (STS 4 recommended)